jomuzhi/cv/README.md

-# Resume built using RMarkdown and the pagedown package - modified Nick Strayer's version
+# CV built using RMarkdown and the pagedown package - modified Nick Strayer's version

 To make this version more suitable for non-coder researchers